Fr. Charles Irvin

 2 Maccabees 7:1-2, 9-14; 2 Thessalonians 2:16-3:5; Luke 20:27,34-38.

-Two weekends ago we heard about a power group called the Pharisees, and last weekend we heard about Zacchaeus, the tax collector representing oppressive and controlling governmental officials.
-Today we hear about another power group called the Sadducees.
+Two weekends ago we heard about a power and control group called the Pharisees, and last weekend we heard about Zacchaeus, the tax collector representing oppressive and controlling governmental officials.
+Today we hear about another power and control group called the Sadducees.

 There are lots of Sadducees around today.
 They are the pushers of pills, pot and all that’s marketed under the Pleasure Principle.
-They set the standards of what’s “cool” and what’s “uncool” on MTV labels.
+They set the standards of what’s “cool” and what’s “uncool” using the media to control us.
 They want to be in control of fashions and fads, setting the pace, the standard, the norm of what’s “in” and what’s not.
 I suspect they don’t have what it takes to make themselves important among their own peers.
 But maybe they have other motives, like a profit motive.

 Jesus wasn’t laughing.
-He ignored their stupid question and, instead, asked them a question about their national heroes, namely Abraham, Isaac, Jacob and Moses.
-Did they think that God created these giants only to blot them out into nothingness upon their death?
+He ignored their silly question and instead asked them a question about their national heroes, namely Abraham, Isaac, Jacob and Moses.
+Did they think that God created these giants only to blot them out into nothingness after their deaths?
 Do you really think that all of those beautiful people in your lives whom you know, who are strong, loving and wise, who are compassionate and kind, and who care so passionately for life and love . . . do you really think that when they die they simply go poof, simply disappear into clouds of nothingness?
-The secular atheists of our day do.
+The secular atheists of our day believe that.

 There are a lot of silly questions that the worldly put to us.
 There are a lot of questions that divert our attention and take us away from the most fundamental and therefore the most important question of all.
 And that question is: Why do you exist?
 Why were you brought into being?
 What is the meaning of your life?
 We have an answer; they do not.